 Load testing only works with published tests.
 If you change a published test, and then run a load test without re-publishing it, the load test will be run on the published version, not the updated one.

-On the Create Load test page, enter the relevant information and then click Save and Run.
-See Create Load Test Fields for more details.
+- On the Create Load test page, enter the relevant information for your test:

 - Name - The name to assign to the load test profile.